 Spinach artichoke dip has stolen the hearts of many over the years and I was included in that.
 But most often, the dip is eaten with carb-filled foods like tortilla chips or crackers.
 That wasn’t going to work for me, but I missed the fantastic flavors.

 So, I was on a mission to accomplish a couple of things.
 I wanted something that was reminiscent of the spinach and artichoke dip I grew to love and something that was bite-sized.
 That’s when these incredible keto spinach artichoke dip bites where born.
 They have everything I was hoping for, and no chips or crackers are needed to enjoy this low carb diet-friendly app!
+In case you are new to the Keto diet scene, you can read about keto for dummies or newbies.

 These low carb spinach artichoke bites are lovely for tailgating, game nights, holiday parties, or whenever you want something special to go with your dinner.
 Sometimes we will eat appetizers and skip the main course entirely!